Nginx Dynamic Modules: Automating Recompilation with APT Hooks

 )

-Building a production-ready script isn’t just about writing code; it’s about hardening it against failure.
-I learned a few important lessons along the way:
+Building a production-ready script isn’t just about writing code; it’s about hardening it against failure and the unpredictable nature of apt environments.
+My journey revealed several vital lessons:

-.
+• Safe Cleanup: You can’t be too careful with rm -rf.
+I hardened the cleanup command by prefixing it with /tmp/.
 I also made sure the script changes out of the temporary directory before attempting to delete it.
-This prevents (hopefully) accidental deletion of critical system files.

 Putting It All Together: The Code and Configuration